pivotal/docs-tas-adapter/administering.md

 # Administering Application Service Adapter

-This topic collects documentation related to administering an Application Service Adapter installation, including the following:
+The following topics are related to administering an Application Service Adapter installation:

 * [Disaster recovery](disaster-recovery.md)
 * [Failover and redundancy](failover-and-redundancy.md)